alanng10/class-lang/Docue/Article/Single/a.md

 Single any allocate is most general.
 Single allocate any with NewOperate and ShareOperate.
-The allocate is not tagged with existence of specific class of any.
+The allocate is not tagged with the existence of specific class of any.
+Stack allocate any will tag the allocate with the existence of specific class as the size of the any will tag.

 Single does not need operator overloading.
 Single has comp name, same as Class Lang.